 I tried to write this story three times, and like a typical fairy-tale idiot with the usual amount of wishes, I borked it up twice and had to fix everything in round three.

-new LiveJournals (those were crazy times!
+Summer, 2004.
+Take one.
+Two friends and I were excited about our new LiveJournals (those were crazy times!
 A digital Wild West!) and had epic fantasy on the brain following the release of the LotR movies.
 Solution: start a role-playing game, obviously.
 We wrote out character profiles and emailed them to each other.

 Turns out we were all getting excited about completely different games.